-The image above was included in a recent (June 2020) batch of photos sent to us by Karunadeepa.
+The image above was included in a recent batch of photos sent to us by Karunadeepa in June 2020.
 We don't know the name of the young woman yet, or anything substantive about here, other than that this photo was taken in Pune, but we hope to.
 We might be projecting, but we believe that this young woman deserves as much opportunity in her life as any other person, and we fear her opportunities will be limited.

 Gender and violence against women and girls in South Asia

 At our first ever public symposium, held in June 2019, at the Australian National University, we were delighted that one of the speakers was Associate Professor Shanti Raman, a paediatrician who is originally from South Asia, and a BODHI advisor since 2005.
 Shanti's talk reminded us of some of the shocking facts about the lives and risks of girls and women, including in South Asia.
 Risks faced by females include foeticide, infanticide, girlhood neglect, early and forced marriage, and femicide including from "honour" killings and acid attacks.
 A recent report by UNICEF found a highly encouraging (almost unbelievable) improvement in the rate of child marriage in India (comparing (2015-16 to 2005-06), however, even according to this, 1.5 million girls in India are still married each year before they reach 18, even though this is technically illegal.

 Shanti's slides are available here (currently embedded as slides 10-44, with all the other slides presented at our symposium).